 The US financial wellness benefits market is evolving with a new-generation of employees (Millennials) entering workplaces.
 The employer and the employee are now more focused on financial stability and wellness.
 The employers are offering financial education on a range of topics such as insurance basics, cash flow management, budgeting, and investments among others.
 Interestingly, a two-third of these programs are sponsored by employers themselves.
 Further, vendors have launched several wellness-oriented programs to supplement financial education of employees.
 For instance, Best Money Moves enables employers to identify the source of financial stress through its Stressometer, which measures several types of financial stress, ranging from bankruptcy to student loan and provides customized solutions.

-Several prominent and established players are introducing new models in the US financial wellness benefits market
+Several prominent and established players are introducing new models in the U.S. financial wellness benefits market

-The US financial wellness benefits market is becoming increasingly data-driven.
+The financial wellness benefits market is becoming increasingly data-driven.
 Organizations are investing in technology and expanding HR capabilities to measure financial initiatives.
 The vendors in the market are reviewing the employee’s information and productivity data to get insights about their finance management.
-Wearables, onsite program delivery, software platforms, employee feedback, online screening and surveys, and other data sources are being used to garner insights into the programs and help employees to understand more about financial wellness.
-Several new and established players such as Hellowallet, LearnVest, SmartDollar along with non-profit providers such as Enrich and GreenPath Financial Wellness are introducing new models in the US financial wellness benefits market.
-Also, Google offers several resources along with access to financial planning services and financial advisers.
+Wearables, onsite program delivery, software platforms, employee feedback, online screening and surveys, and other data sources are being used to garner insights into the programs and help employees to understand more about managing finances.
+Several new and established players such as Hellowallet, LearnVest, SmartDollar along with non-profit providers such as Enrich and GreenPath Financial Wellness are introducing new models in the market.
+Also, Google offers several resources along with access to monetary planning services and advisers.

 Investment and financial planning firm offers a CFP-provided series of programs that are designed to educate participants about investing, debt, and retirement income planning

-Large, medium-sized, and small-sized business are the major end-users of the US financial wellness benefits market.
-Large companies have invested more in the financial wellness program, and the segment is expected to growing at a CAGR of around 13% during the forecast period.
-Recently, large companies have started offering voluntary financial benefits to employees, occasionally with cash incentives in order to aid the employee's money management.
-The offerings are designed based on Fortune 1000 companies and comprise online tools, personalized financial counseling, and a routine check on personal financial metrics.
+Large, medium-sized, and small-sized business are the major end-users.
+Large companies have invested more in the wellness program, and the segment is expected to growing at a CAGR of around 13% during the forecast period.
+Recently, large companies have started offering voluntary monetary benefits to employees, occasionally with cash incentives in order to aid the employee's money management.
+The offerings are designed based on Fortune 1000 companies and comprise online tools, personalized counseling, and a routine check on personal financial metrics.

 The online/digital mode is an emerging delivery platform that offers customized financial roadmaps to employees